ChrisTitusTech/d2r-loot-filter/README.md

-## Chris Titus Tech's Diablo II Ressurected Loot Filter
+## Chris Titus Tech's Diablo II Resurected Loot Filter

 This is a loot filter for Diablo II Resurrected.
 It's designed to be a simple, clean, and easy to read loot filter that highlights the most important items.
 Works on battle.net and single player.